KelvinHere/book-review-app/README.md

 - Add sort by genre feature
 - Add book and author search feature
+- When adding a book give a list of authors when typing that field to keep all author names the same format

 ##### Far Future

 - Add login system so
     1. Users can only edit and delete their own reviews
     1. Only an administrator can delete a book
+    1. Users can flag favourite books

 ## Testing